joshuathorp/joshuathorp.github.io/content/research/JLJT_PolPsych2024/index.md

 title: "Responsibility for impairment shapes the perceived deservingness of welfare claimants with disabilities"
 date: 2024-03-26
 lastmod: 2024-08-23
-tags: ["disability, "ethnicity", "survey experiment", "welfare"]
+tags: ["disability", "ethnicity", "survey experiment", "welfare"]
 author: ["Joshua R. Thorp", "Jac Larner"]
 description: "This paper examines how responsibility for impairment shapes the perceived deservingness of disabled welfare claimants to government assistance.
 Published in Political Psychology, 2024."
 summary: "This paper examines how responsibility for impairment shapes the perceived deservingness of disabled welfare claimants to government assistance."